Pazemo/docs/source/index.html.old.md

 ## Checkout flows

 We currently don’t offer the option to build Pazemo into your checkout flow as a payment option to receive money.
-Note though that Pazemo can be added as a withdraw option on your site for beneficiaries to choose to receive their withdraw through to an email address, directly to a bank account or any other mechanism we support in our standard product.
+Note though that Pazemo can be added as a payout option on your site for beneficiaries to choose to receive their payout through to an email address, directly to a bank account or any other mechanism we support in our standard product.

 ## Open Banking

 Under the Second Payment Services Directive (PDS2) we are opening up the standardized version of our API to the rest of the world.
 Find out more about our Open Banking API

-# withdraws Guide
+# Payouts Guide

-Welcome to the Pazemo withdraws API documentation.
+Welcome to the Pazemo payouts API documentation.
 Before you start coding, please take few moments to review some important information about Pazemo and our API.

 ## Getting started